DesVis999/DesVis999/README.md

 TD ---> Touch discomfort, Sit next to me but anything else is tm

+TR ---> Touch Repulsed, Disgusted by touch.
+Do not touch me.
+[Full Error shift likely, be wary for a bad mood]

 TC, C + H, FREECUDZ ---> Touch COmfort, I love touch at this moment!
 Cuddles or sitting next to me is fine!!